gwangcode/xldb/README.md

 print($~y) # use the inside variable

 Pipe between commands & shell commands
-.echo abc && .|grep a
+.print abc && .|grep a
 Output: abc
+The shell accepts the strings printed out by cprint

 Commands:
 NEW  workbooktag .FILE file path: create new workbook or sheet